RAISE Questions and Answers

 Q: Why is RAISE important?

 A: The RAISE project was designed to study the best ways to intervene after a person begins to experience psychotic symptoms such as hallucinations, delusions, or disorganized speech.
 The goal is to change the downward spiral that can result from untreated psychosis, and help return people to a path toward productive, independent lives.
 Preventing negative events like dropping out of school, losing the ability to work, and losing contact with friends and family also has the potential to reduce indirect costs to society.
-The two RAISE projects studied the coordinated specialty care treatment model in a large number of real-world clinics, so results are relevant to community treatment settings throughout the United States.
+The two RAISE projects studied the coordinated specialty care treatment model in a large number of real-world clinics, so results are relevant to many community treatment settings throughout the United States.

 Q: What is the RAISE Early Treatment Program (RAISE-ETP)?